iamwillchen/LIF-Beam-Optimization/README.md

 # LIF-Beam-Optimization
 This was used to optimize a laser beam and measure the beam waist and convert it into a beam radius as a function of length.

-Note_1: Energies from a laser beam being cut by a razor blade over different increments in the z-direction (Up and downwards of the laser).
+Note: Energies from a laser beam being cut by a razor blade over different increments in the z-direction (Up and downwards of the laser).
-Note_2: .xlsx file is required for this code to run.
+.xlsx file is required for this code to run.
 Furthermore columns should be in the order of z-position, beam energy in microwatts, and standard deviation.

 Version Used: Python 3.7.6